iamharryliu/vigilant-broccoli/notes/cooking/knowledge/cooking.md

 # Cooking Notes

-## Rule of Thumb
+## Reminders

-### General

-- Make new food in smaller batches
+- Make new food in smaller batches to sample/test.
-- Pre-Cook Prepping
+- Before Cooking
   - Read to understand the recipe and what you are dealing with.
     - Know how long the recipe takes to make.
   - Prep ingredients.
     - Check proportion sizes.
-- While cooking
+- While Cooking
   - Do not overcrowd.
   - Taste while you cook.
-  - Clean as you go
+  - Clean as you go.
   - Always start by adding less.
 You can always add but can’t subtract.
   - Be mindful of:
     - Residual heat.